-Founded in 1979*, the International Cultic Studies Association (ICSA) is a global network of people concerned about psychological manipulation and abuse in cultic or high-demand groups, alternative movements, and other environments.
+Founded in 1979*, the International Cultic Studies Association (ICSA) is a global network of people concerned about psychological manipulation and abuse in cultic and other high-control environments.
 ICSA is tax-exempt, supports civil liberties, and is not affiliated with any religious or commercial organizations.
 ICSA is unique in how it brings together former group members, families, helping professionals and researchers.

 Your financial support enables ICSA to:

 Respond each year to thousands of e-mails and phone requests for assistance and/or information

 Organize conferences, local meetings, special events to inform and help former group members, families, helping professionals, researchers, and others

 Conduct recovery workshops for former group members and family workshops for those concerned about a loved one